Tips and Tricks

 Detectors

-A CL system may employ several types of detectors, including PMTs, photodiodes, cameras (CCD or CMOS), and linear diode array.
+A CL system may employ several detectors, including PMTs, photodiodes, cameras (CCD or CMOS), and linear diode arrays.
 You can record a change in sensitivity across the wavelength range that each detector type exhibits during a CL experiment.
-For instance, when you use a scientific-grade camera with a nominal operating range from 200 – 1100 nm, the efficiency fluctuates by almost two orders of magnitude over that range.
-There also exists a significant variation within each type of detector and it may change with age.
+For instance, when you use a scientific-grade camera with a nominal operating range of 200 – 1100 nm, the efficiency fluctuates by almost two orders of magnitude.
+There also exists a significant variation within each type of detector, and it may change with age.
 These limitations must be recognized.

 We recommend that published data clearly states whether the correction for the total system response is applied.
 However, please note that publications do not always include this information.

-In contrast, it is not necessary to apply this correction during some experiments, e.g., when performing initial analyses or when analyzing a very limited wavelength range.
+In contrast, it is unnecessary to apply this correction during some experiments, e.g., when performing initial analyses or analyzing a very limited wavelength range.
 However, for peaks with a broad full width at half maximum, this becomes almost essential as the system response often leads to an apparent change between the peak position in raw and corrected data.

 Convert spectra from dispersive units of wavelength (nm) to energy (eV)

 The intrinsic shapes of luminescence emission bands are symmetrical peaks (often Lorentzian- or Gaussian-shaped) when displayed in energy (E, eV) as the unit of dispersion.
-This shape is due to the broadening of the electronic energy levels which drive the electron transitions that generate photon emissions.
-Most hardware for luminescence spectrum acquisition, record the data dispersed by wavelength (λ, nm) using a fixed wavelength bandwidth (dλ), e.g., a spectrum is plotted as (I(λ)dλ versus λ).
-However, due to the inverse relationship of energy and wavelength, dλ versus dE is not a constant and therefore, spectral features displayed in wavelength as the dispersive units are not symmetrical.
+This shape is due to the broadening of the electronic energy levels, which drive the electron transitions that generate photon emissions.
+Most hardware for luminescence spectrum acquisition records the data dispersed by wavelength (λ, nm) using a fixed wavelength bandwidth (dλ), e.g., a spectrum is plotted as (I(λ)dλ versus λ).
+However, due to the inverse relationship of energy and wavelength, dλ versus dE is not a constant, and therefore, spectral features displayed in wavelength as the dispersive units are not symmetrical.
 This leads to several possible issues:

 • Deconvolution using the non-linear least squares (NLLS) fitting has no physical meaning in spectra with wavelength as the units of dispersion